Lab of Animal Ecology

 • Melissa Walker - PhD Candidate (Western Sydney University; supervisors: Dr Christopher Turbill, Dr Jessica Meade, Prof Justin Welbergen).
 Topic: Flying-fox physiology and energetics

-• Samantha Yabsley - MRes student (University of Western Sydney); supervisors: A/Prof Justin Welbergen, Dr Jessica Meade.
+• Samantha Yabsley - MRes student (University of Western Sydney); supervisors: Prof Justin Welbergen, Dr Jessica Meade.
 Topic: Drivers of flying-fox urbanisation

 • Laura Pulscher - PhD Candidate (University of Sydney; supervisors: Prof David Phalen, Dr Karrie Rose, Dr Hannah Bender, A/Prof Justin Welbergen).
 Topic: Investigating the role of infectious, nutritional and toxicological disease in the decline of the Critically Endangered Christmas Island flying-fox (Pteropus melanotus natalis)